verklegarden/evm-bloomer/README.md

 > An attempt to orchestrate the many blooms of the EVM

-The `evm-bloomer` is a tool to analyse chains' EVM versions.
+The `evm-bloomer` is a tool to analyse a chain's EVM support.

+See the latest report [here](https://verklegarden.github.io/evm-bloomer/).

 ## Usage